The Fly (1958 film): Box office

-The film was a commercial success, grossing $3 million at the domestic box office against a budget less than $500,000, and becoming one of the biggest hits of the year for Fox studios.
+The film was a commercial success, grossing $3 million at the domestic box office against a budget of less than $500,000 (Lippert claimed it earned $4 million), and becoming one of the biggest hits of the year for Fox studios.
 It earned $1.7 million in theatrical rentals.
-Lippert claimed it earned $4 million.

-The film's financial success had the side effect of boosting co-star Vincent Price (whose previous filmography featured only scattered forays into genre film) into a major horror star.
+The financial success of the film had the side effect of boosting co-star Vincent Price (whose previous filmography featured only scattered forays into genre film) into a major horror star.
 Price himself was positive about the film, saying, decades later, "I thought THE FLY was a wonderful film – entertaining and great fun".